Helen Kane: Kane v. Fleischer

-Other attempts to discredit Kane at the trial came in the form of phonograph recordings of Annette Hanshaw and the Duncan Sisters, and a piece of 1915 sheet music that was entitled Bou Dou BaDa Bou (which was actually French, and was not "scat" because it was someone's name).
+Other attempts to discredit Kane at the trial came in the form of phonograph recordings of Annette Hanshaw and the Duncan Sisters, and a piece of 1915 sheet music titled "Bou Dou BaDa Bou" (which was actually French, and was not "scat" because it was someone's name).
 The five women who did the Betty Boop voice in the cartoons also testified, claiming they always 'booped' that way, even around the house.
 Based on the totality of the information presented before him and without a jury, Judge McGoldrick found "insufficient evidence to support the plaintiff's claim" and found in favor of the defendants on May 5, 1934.